We may naturally reduce elevated homocysteine levels by getting high dosages of vitamins B2, B6, B12 and folate from foods or supplements.

 What are the normal values of homocysteine?

 Normal homocysteine values are between 5 and 12 micromol/L. But, the ideal homocysteine values are between 5 and 7 micromol/L, according to many researchers.
-Levels higher than 13 micromol/L are considered elevated.[9,10,11]
+Homocysteine levels higher than 13 micromol/L are considered elevated.[9,10,11]

-Hyperhomocysteinemia is when homocysteine levels exceed 15 micromol/L. It’s an independent risk factor for serious medical conditions.
-Elevated homocysteine levels are categorized into three groups.
-Moderate (16 to 30 micromol/L), intermediate (31 to 100 micromol/L), and severe (over 100 micromol/L).
+Hyperhomocysteinemia is when homocysteine levels exceed 15 micromol/L. It’s a risk factor for serious medical conditions.
+Elevated homocysteine levels are categorized into three groups:

 Factors such as age, sex, exercise, diet, smoking, alcohol consumption, medication, and diseases can significantly affect homocysteine levels.